 - Rearrange the navigation menu to show the most important pages on your site

-As you can see from the video above, Carrot has made it pretty easy to create websites that look professional WITHOUT wasting a lot of your time in the process.
+As you can see from the video above, Carrot has made it pretty easy to create professional websites without wasting a lot of your time in the process.

 Whether you’re a house flipper, property manager, wholesaler, realtor, or land investor – we ALL have a fundamental need (whether we realize it or not) for a well-organized, highly functional, good-looking online space that serves our business well.